alyersin/Algorithmic-Geometry/README.md

 - [Acknowledgements](#Acknowledgements)

 ## About the Project
-Algorithmic Geometry is a tool designed to:
+Algorithmic Geometry app is a tool designed to:

 - Analyze and visualize geometric algorithms.
 - Solve common geometric problems (e.g., convex hulls, point-in-polygon checks, etc.).